symfony/symfony-docs/object_mapper.rst

 .. tip::

-    When using ObjectMapper with Symfony Framework, you only need to use the :class:`Symfony\\Component\\ObjectMapper\\ObjectMapperInterface`.
+    When using ObjectMapper with Symfony framework, you only need to use the :class:`Symfony\\Component\\ObjectMapper\\ObjectMapperInterface`.
     Symfony will handle everything for you.

+    .. versionadded:: 8.1

+        The automatic class-map array when using ObjectMapper with Symfony framework was introduced in Symfony 8.1.

 Configuring Property Mapping
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~